foundriesio/docs/source/reference-manual/security/cert-rotation.rst

  * EST Server verifies request, creates a new certificate, and returns it to the device

- * The new certificate is valid for one year
+ * The new certificate is valid for one year.

 .. _simple re-enrollment:
    https://www.rfc-editor.org/rfc/rfc7030.html#section-4.2.2